OEM Software License Negotiation Consulting

 OEM Contracts Are Long-Term.
 Let's Make Sure Yours Works.

-Most OEM agreements run three to five years — sometimes longer.
+Most OEM agreements run three to five years, sometimes longer.
 The terms you sign today follow you for the full duration.
 A short conversation now can save significant money across the life of the contract.
-Reach out whether you're about to sign, approaching a renewal, or just trying to understand what you're already in.